Robinho loses final legal appeal over rape

 Last updated on .From the section Football

-Brazilian footballer Robinho has lost his final appeal against a conviction for taking part in a the gang rape of a woman in Milan in 2013.
+Brazilian footballer Robinho has lost his final appeal against a conviction for taking part in the gang rape of a woman in Milan in 2013.

 On Wednesday, the Supreme Court in Rome upheld a previous ruling sentencing the 37-year-old to nine years in jail.